Beit Hanina: 20th century

 The population in the 1967 census conducted by the Israeli authorities was 1,177, of whom 36 originated from the Israeli territory.

 Israel expanded the municipal boundaries of Jerusalem to include the eastern section of Beit Hanina, now known as Beit Hanina al-Jadid, and formalized that policy in 1980.

 In the post-1967 era, according to Ibrahim Mattar, "The first objective of the Israeli planners in drawing these new boundaries was to maximize the land area and minimize the Palestinian population to be included in greater East Jerusalem.
 By examining the map, one can identify a number of Palestinian villages which have been excluded from the boundaries of greater East Jerusalem but whose lands have been included in these boundaries.
 For example, in the west, the villages of Beit Iksa and Beit Hanina are considered outside the boundaries while their lands are inside."

+21st century

 According to ARIJ, Israel has confiscated 2, 927 dunams of land from Beit Hanina (33.1% of the total area) to construct four Israeli settlements: